Condo and Townhome Consultant

 Using an agent without condo experience can cost you thousands of dollars

 Condo and Townhome Sales are Unique

 Condominium and townhome sales are more complex than single family home sales because there is a governing owners association on top of individual unit ownership.
 Condo and townhome transactions in Texas require your Realtor to use different sales contracts and addenda.
 Before closing, buyers should review Bylaws, Declarations, insurance coverage, financial strength, budget and dues of the association.
 Are the seller's HOA dues paid current?
 Are there pending major repairs to the common area?
 Those costs will transfer to a buyer if not settled in advance.

 Many agents have little or no experience with condos and townhomes.
 Rick Michels is a Realtor in Dallas TX and a Certified Condominium Specialist with experience working with buyers and sellers.
-Call anytime if you are thinking about buying or selling or if you have questions about properties for sale in Uptown, Downtown, East Dallas, North Dallas, Northeast Dallas, Addison and more.
+Call anytime if you are thinking about buying or selling or if you have questions about properties for sale in North Dallas, Uptown, East Dallas, Addison and more.